 - World Eaters Lord on Juggernaut (optionally, can be built as Lord Invocatus)

 In 10th edition there are very few restrictions on how you build armies, and two World Eaters Combat Patrols would make an excellent, if infantry-heavy, start to your force.

 Warhammer 40k World Eaters tactics

 Khorne Berzerkers don’t have jump packs or teleporters, so your core infantry have to foot-slog across the tabletop to put themselves into slaughtering range of their foes.
-Whenever they take wounds from enemy shooting attacks they can ‘Blood Surge’ d6 inches towards the closest enemy, even if that puts them into combat.
+Fortunately they’ve got built in ways to boost their speed.
+Whenever they lose a model to enemy shooting attacks they can ‘Blood Surge’ D6 inches towards the closest enemy, even if that puts them into combat.